Shresht7/NLPowerShell/Docs/Get-NLPowerShellCommand.md

 ## OUTPUTS

 ## NOTES
-This function uses the OpenAI API to generate the PowerShell command.
-You must provide a valid API key and model name in the CONFIG script variable to use this function.
+Requires a valid AI provider, model, and API key to be configured in $Script:CONFIG.

 ## RELATED LINKS